 Fitsmty, 45, has four daughters and one son.
 She doesn’t “talk about menstruation in the home.”
 She talks to her daughters about menstruation only when the girls tell her they are bleeding.

 These stories are common in rural Ethiopia.
 Because of the taboo, many girls do not get the information they need to understand and manage menstrual cycles.
 The silence leads to fear and encourages the feelings of embarrassment and shame; if it’s not spoken about, it must be shameful.

 Mothers weren’t taught the basics about menstruation either.
 Because of this, even if they are willing to talk to their daughters, they often spread myths and misinformation that may be damaging.

 How will they learn?

-Maybe some of the girls will bring this knowledge home with them and help to break through the taboo, allowing all women and girls to manage their periods with dignity.
+Hopefully, some of these girls will have brought this knowledge home with them, to help break through the taboo, allowing all women and girls to manage their periods with dignity.